19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Real Timer

 *Optional*
-All effects with a duration of **1 hour** are tracked in real time while delving.
+Light sources with a duration in **hours** are tracked in real time while delving.

 ## Tips